We’re always on the hunt for brilliant new writers.

 Q: Are you accepting pitches for Recovered Voices?

-Yes.
-While we only publish one a year – and forward-planning means we’ve usually decided two years ahead – we’re very grateful to people for getting in touch about books they love that deserve another look.
-We’d love to hear your suggestions, send them to email@example.com.
-You can read more about the Recovered Voices series here.
+Not right now.
+As we only publish one a year, forward-planning means we’ve usually decided two years ahead.
+We’re very grateful to people for getting in touch about books they love that deserve another look, and we love to hear your suggestions, but please note: we now have titles planned for the next few years and won’t consider more for now.

 Q: You’re not going to reject my work just because I don’t read books by women, are you?